Nine migrants die trying to cross Rio Grande River into United States | Law-Order

 Nine migrants die trying to cross Rio Grande River into United States

-Out of the nine dead, three were found by the Mexican government and six by U.S. Border Patrol agents, U.S. customs officials said in an update.
-The Rio Grande swelled in recent days due to unusually heavy rains that flooded the streets of Piedras Negras, Mexico.
+Nine migrants died and 37 were rescued as they tried to cross the rain-swollen Rio Grande River into the United States near Eagle Pass, Texas, U.S. customs officials said, warning people to avoid crossing.

-Nine migrants died and 37 were rescued as they tried to cross the rain-swollen Rio Grande River into the United States near Eagle Pass, Texas, U.S. customs officials said.
-Border patrol agents, along with local fire and police agencies, were searching on Friday for possible additional victims, a day after the Thursday incident, said Customs and Border Protection spokesman Rick Pauza.
+Nine migrants died and 37 were rescued as they tried to cross the rain-swollen Rio Grande River into the United States near Eagle Pass, Texas, U.S. customs officials said, warning people to avoid crossing.
+U.S. Border Patrol said more rain was forecast in the coming week.
+"Despite these adverse conditions, U.S. Border Patrol, Del Rio Sector continues to encounter large groups of more than 100+, 200+ attempting to cross the Rio Grande daily," it said.

+"In an effort to prevent further loss of life, we are asking everyone to please avoid crossing illegally."
+Border patrol agents, along with local fire and police agencies, searched on Friday for possible additional victims, a day after the Thursday incident, the Customs and Border Protection said earlier.

-A total of 53 migrants were taken into custody by U.S. border patrol agents on Thursday, including the 37 rescued from the river, Pauza said.
+A total of 53 migrants were taken into custody by U.S. border patrol agents on Thursday, including the 37 rescued from the river, the agency said.
 Mexican government authorities arrested 39 people.
-Out of the nine dead, three were found by the Mexican government and six by U.S. Border Patrol agents, U.S. customs officials said in an update.
+Out of the nine dead, three were found by the Mexican government and six by U.S. Border Patrol agents, U.S. customs officials said.

 The Rio Grande swelled in recent days due to unusually heavy rains that flooded the streets of Piedras Negras, Mexico.
 Other groups of migrants also struggled on Thursday evening to cross the fierce currents of the river between Piedras Negras and Eagle Pass.